EPCCed/archer2-intro-package/index.md

   <strong>Requirements:</strong> Participants must have a working laptop or
   desktop computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have access to a terminal (Max and Linux users should have a terminal installed by default; Windows users should get either
+They should have access to a terminal (Mac and Linux users should have a terminal installed by default; Windows users should get either
   <a href="https://mobaxterm.mobatek.net/">MobaXterm</a> or
   <a href="https://www.putty.org/">PuTTY</a>.
 They are also required to abide
-  by the <a href="https://www.archer2.ac.uk/training/code-of-conduct/">ARCHER2 Training Code of Conduct</a>.
+  by the <a href="https://www.archer2.ac.uk/about/policies/code-of-conduct.html">ARCHER2 Code of Conduct</a>.
 </p>

 {% comment %}